-Order now: The Plant-Powered Plan to Beat Diabetes
+Grab your copy now: The Plant-Powered Plan to Beat Diabetes

-Sharon Palmer
+Sharon Palmer RD

-I learned about this traditional Greek dish while I was in Santorini, the island from which it originates.
+I learned about this traditional Greek dish while I was in Santorini, the Greek island from which it originates.
 Greek fava is a simple mashed yellow split pea dish, garnished with onions, olives, and capers.
 It’s usually served with toasted bread.
 High in flavor—and nutrition—this is a really wonderful dish for the plant-powered table.
-It’s easy to make, and you can serve it as a side with salads, grain-dishes, and breads.
+It’s easy to make, and you can serve it as a side or dip with salads, grain-dishes, and breads.
 I brought back some Greek split yellow peas, which are much smaller than those you can find here.
 But that’s ok, you can find split yellow peas in many natural food stores or online.
 I absolutely love the earthy, aromatic, sunny combination of plant-based flavors in traditional Greek recipes.
-Though I’ve traveled in Greece and celebrate this gorgeous food cuisine, I am not a true native or expert of Greek cooking, but I love the work of Kiki Vagianos, the owner and publisher of The Greek Vegan, who shares authentic, traditional Greek recipes that she has enjoyed with her family ever since she was young.
-I encourage you to check out her blog to truly appreciate the technique behind Greek cooking.
+Though I’ve traveled in Greece and celebrate this gorgeous food cuisine, I am not a true native or expert of Greek cooking, but I love the work of Kiki Vagianos, the owner and publisher of The Greek Vegan, who shares authentic, traditional Greek recipes that she has enjoyed with her family since she was young.
+I encourage you to check out her blog to truly appreciate the techniques behind Greek cooking.

 Print